CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellcraft/Magmacraft/Magmacraft.md

 - Melt rock.
 - Influence tectonic plates

-#### Fellweave Combination: Magmacraft
+#### Fellcraft Combination: Magmacraft

-This Fellweave can only be accessed by users with a specialization in Blazecraft and Terracraft.
-The lowest dice total of the required Fellweave will be used for this Fellweave.
+This Fellcraft can only be accessed by users with a specialization in Blazecraft and Terracraft.
+The lowest dice total of the required Fellcraft will be used for this Fellcraft.

 #### Specialization: The Magma Dragon